prokvk/knapp/README.md

   auth: 'static_token', // this value can be set via process.env.KNAPP_AUTH, but you can also override it in object passed to `init`
   allow_headers: ['custom-header'], //Access-Control-Allow-Headers
   expose_headers: ['custom-header'], //Access-Control-Expose-Headers
-  sentry: 'on' // this value can be set via process.env.KNAPP_SENTRY, but you can also override it in object passed to `init` });
+  sentry: 'on', // this value can be set via process.env.KNAPP_SENTRY, but you can also override it in object passed to `init`
+  morgan_format: ':date[clf] :method :url :status :response-time ms - :res[content-length]' // for possible options check https://www.npmjs.com/package/morgan
+});

 // optional call to set explicit error handler for validation (auth, schema) errors, here it's used just for formatting and setting response code